Amannti/supermarket-checkout/README.md

 The checkout accepts the items in any order, so that if we scan an apple, a banana and another apple, we'll recognise two apples and apply the discount of 2 for 45.

 Please work as you would do in your usual job.
 We don't accept one single commit.
 We want to see the steps you would do usually.

+# How to start the app

+**Requirements:** docker, gradle, java 21, node 18, npm 9

+1. Go to db folder and execute ```docker compose up -d```
+2. Go to backend folder and execute ```./gradlew bootRun```
+3. Use new terminal, go to frontend folder, execute ```npm i``` and execute ```ng serve```

+Optional: Start everything with your IDE, if possible

+# Possible next steps

+- Admin section
+  - See all paid carts and which offers were used
+  - Change item prices
+  - Add items
+  - Enable or disable offers
+  - Add new offers
+- Check out code for some refactorings
+- Write tests for the calculation part in the backend

+# Conclusion

+Very cool exercise, but next time I would focus more on the calculation part with tests and less on the frontend part.